helium/HIP/0002-DataCredits.md

 and/or receive packets.
 As such, we must fight against exploits and charge a fee for Join and Join-Accept frames.

-When a User considers the Helium Network, they know about their application, and so have ideas of how large their payloads are, but may not know of the nuances of LoRa or LoRaWAN versus other modulations or protocols.
-To help them make the business decision to use the Helium Network, we believe it to simply the data cost calculations as much as possible so that cost may be derived almost exclusively from knowing the size of the application payloads.
+When a User considers the Helium Network, they know about their application and likely can estimate how large and frequent their payloads are.
+On the other hand, they are not expected to know of LoRa or LoRaWAN many nuances.
+We believe the highest priority is to simplify their DC estimations as much as possible in order to lower the barriers of adoption.

 By charging essentially 2 DC to "make the initial connection" and 1 DC per 24 bytes of application data (ie: FRMPayload), we can resolve both points.